DealerDotCom/cms-configurator-api-docs/README.md

 API for interacting with sites and content hosted on Dealer.com's Content Management System.

 ## End Points
+End points should include the API version number as part of the path.
+New versions will be published in the [ReleaseNotes/Changelog](changelog.md)
+**TODO: Create/link to changelog**

 | Action | Http Method | URL |
 | ---- | ---- | ---- |
 | [Create Page](./endpoints/pages/create.md) | POST | /api/{version}/pages |